-The controversy only began two nights later on August 4, 1964, when the Maddox was again ordered to continue their unescorted surveillance of the coast and had moved to roughly 100 miles offshore but still in International waters.
-Suddenly radar targets similar to North Vietnamese P-4 patrol torpedo boats were again detected by the jittery crew of the Maddox.
-Signal intercepts also recorded orders by North Vietnamese commanders to launch another attack.
-The destroyer again took violent evasive action, fired on intermittent sonar contacts, and again requested emergency air cover.
+The controversy only began two nights later on August 4, 1964.
+Along with the U.S.S.
+Turner Joy, the Maddox had been ordered to resume its surveillance and had moved to 100 miles offshore.
+Suddenly sonar and radar targets similar to North Vietnamese P-4 torpedo boats were again detected by the jittery crews.
+Signal intercepts also suggested North Vietnamese commanders had ordered another attack.
+Both destroyers again took violent evasive action, fired on intermittent sonar contacts, and requested emergency air cover.

-In any event, President Johnson, who had a prepared request only waiting for the next outrage, cited both incidents as part and parcel of continuing North Vietnamese violation of the Geneva Accords and its intent to wage an even bigger war of aggression against South Vietnam.
-That such unmistakable and unquestionable activity was funded and supplied entirely from the Soviet Union and China was yet another selling point.
-Note that this was before the US Military had become engaged in offensive combat operations beyond providing military advisors.
+In any event, President Johnson, who had a prepared speech only waiting for the next outrage, cited both incidents as part and parcel of a continuing North Vietnamese aggression against South Vietnam.
+That this undeniable and escalating war was funded entirely by the communist governments of the Soviet Union and China with global ambitions was yet another selling point.

-Judging the mood of the country, Congress overwhelmingly passed the “Gulf of Tonkin Resolution” authorizing the President to take unspecified military action to prevent further Communist aggression against U.S. and South Vietnamese forces.
-Johnson had previously increased U.S. ground forces in Vietnam by one-third bringing the total to over 20,000 with several hundred killed in action by this time and enjoyed wide spread support for his escalation even before the resolution.
-Interestingly, the vote for the resolution was better supported than that for going to war against Japan after Perl Harbor.
+Judging the mood of the country, Congress overwhelmingly passed the “Gulf of Tonkin Resolution” authorizing the President to take unspecified action to protect US Forces and Allies in South East Asia.
+Johnson had previously increased U.S. ground forces in Vietnam by one-third to about 20,000 in total with several hundred US military already killed in action.
+And so US military escalation enjoyed broad support, even before the resolution.
+Interestingly the Congressional vote for the resolution was greater than for going to war against Japan after Perl Harbor.

-Enemies of America abroad, allied with friends in the Democrat Party, attempted to twist these facts nearly to the point of lunacy by claiming that the entire rationale for the Vietnamese War was a U.S. Government lie about a single provocation.
-The obvious problem with this argument is that if one unprovoked attack was America’s only necessary justification for going to war, then there were a huge multitude of undeniable and uncontested incidents from which to choose.
+Enemies of America abroad, allied with their friends in the American press and the democrat party, spun the facts claiming the entire rationale for US intervention was a lie about a single provocation.
+The obvious problem is that if one unprovoked attack was the only necessary justification, then there had already been a huge number from which to choose.

-The North Vietnamese and US liberal obfuscation was to focus ad nauseam on the minutia of conflicting reports from the single night of August 4th ignoring the uncontested daylight attack two days earlier and further to claim a conspiracy of lies and cover up because details of U.S. radar, sonar, and radio intercept technology remained frustratingly classified.
+The liberal methodology was to focus ad nauseam on the minutia of conflicting reports from the single night of August 4th ignoring the uncontested daylight attack two days earlier.
+The North Vietnamese, echoed by American democrats and communists in Russia and China, also claimed a cover up because details of U.S. radar, sonar, and radio intercept technology remained frustratingly classified.

-But echoing this flippant and childish train of thought serves to insulate the self-satisfied American liberal from the bigger question of whether the million Vietnamese who fled the Communist North after partition in 1954, millions who served in the South Vietnamese Armed Forces, millions who fled North Vietnamese terror in the countryside to the cities along the coast (especially to Saigon) during the war, the many millions ALL of whom fled south AWAY from advancing Communist armies in the closing days of the war, the hundreds of thousands who tried to escape the “worker’s paradise” by venturing into the South China sea, and the UNDISPUTED millions who were murdered for their religious and political beliefs after the Communist takeover of South Vietnam, deserved their fate.
+This flippant and childish mentality insulated the American left wing from bigger questions such as whether the million Vietnamese who fled the Communist North after partition in 1954, the millions who served in the South Vietnamese military, the millions who fled North Vietnamese terror in the countryside to cities like Saigon, the tens of thousands of men, women and children who were buried alive by Communists during Tet, the millions who fled AWAY from advancing Communist armies in the closing days of the war, the hundreds of thousands of “boat people” who escaped the “worker’s paradise” by venturing into the South China sea, and the UNDISPUTED millions who were murdered after the Communist takeover of South Vietnam, deserved their fate.

-Lesser questions as to whether petty aggressors can be successfully appeased, or whether small wars left unchecked lead invariably to bigger wars, or whether any U.S. citizen owes any sacrifice to his country, can be comfortably shelved behind the lighthearted bravado of self-satisfied and clever witticisms about how the entire war was based solely Johnson’s lie about an isolated incident when actually North Vietnam never attacked anyone at any time; or alternatively were entirely justified in defending themselves by force against electronic eavesdropping.
+Lesser questions as to whether petty aggressors can be successfully appeased, or whether small wars left unchecked lead invariably to bigger wars, or whether any U.S. citizen owes any sacrifice to his country, can be comfortably shelved behind clever witticisms about how the entire war was based solely on Johnson’s lie about an isolated incident.
+When pressed, liberals fell back on the claim North Vietnam never had attacked anyone or alternatively were entirely justified in defending themselves against electronic eavesdropping.

 In hindsight, some inconvenient facts include the following:

-b) The North Vietnamese were funded entirely by Russia and China and supplied entirely by the same.
+d) The North Vietnamese were funded and supplied entirely by Russia and China.
 It’s probably not far wrong, that in many decades of war, not a single bullet was fired by either side that wasn’t imported.

-PLEASE NOTE that this diatribe does NOT say that war is good or that U.S. military involvement is a good idea.
+Please note that this diatribe does NOT say that war or U.S. military involvement is always a good idea.
 That is another discussion entirely.
 This simply says that the LIES OF A LIBERAL PRESS intended to dismiss the Vietnam War as the sole consequence of President Johnson’s lie about North Vietnamese intentions on August 4th, 1964 is WRONG.
-In all honesty, the question was very much bigger than that.

-What we are SICK of hearing is the LIE that if a putative U.S. Government misrepresentation of one isolated incident in the Gulf of Tonkin been exposed, the entire rationale for war in South East Asia would have harmlessly dissipated and bad things would never have happened anywhere or to anyone.
+What we are SICK of hearing is the LIE that if a putative misrepresentation of incidents in the Gulf of Tonkin been exposed, the entire rationale for Vietnam war would have vanished and bad things would never have happened anywhere to anyone in the region.